zerox13/dotfiles-core/README.md

-Provides the core dotfiles that are crossplatform for my workflow
+Manages my core dotfiles that are not specific for an OS.
+The rest will be eaither in a new repo or in a sepreate branch.

 ### Config list
 This repo contains config files for the following: